Erin-Rose/type-c-recessed-PD/readme.md

 The same concept as https://github.com/Jana-Marie/type-c-recessed with CC and D+/D- pins broken out, (theoretically?) capable of 100W USB PD.

 ## How do I use this?
-This repo includes the PCB design for the vertical board (under boards -> VerticalBoard), as well as a footprint (with 3D model) you can use in your own designs.
+This repo includes the PCB design for the vertical board ([here](https://github.com/Erin-Rose/type-c-recessed-PD/tree/main/Boards/VerticalBoard), as well as a footprint ([here](https://github.com/Erin-Rose/type-c-recessed-PD/tree/main/Footprint)) you can use in your own designs.

 <table>
   <tbody>